kyflores/lumine/README.md

 * Add OpenVINO int8 quantization flow.
 Should accept the same dir hierarchy as the yolov5 training set since we need representative images during calibration.
 * Support fp16 and int8 calibration for Jetson with TensorRT, and validate pytorch.
+* Investigate async so that apriltags can update the feed more often than the YOLO detector
+* Integrate some kind of OCR for bumper text detection

 ### Style
 This project uses `black` because it's easy.